 Tipping has always been a controversial topic, and even more so when it comes to professional movers.
 Of course, their company is paying them for the work, but most people feel that giving them an extra reward for doing a good job is proper – but that begs the question how much do you tip movers these days?
 Can you just order them pizza and beer?

 If you do decide that you should tip your crew (because though it’s optional, truthfully it is customary to tip movers), here are some insights on the standard practice, and a few differences between what you should tip local movers and those who work for interstate moving companies.

 Even when moving locally, movers are tasked with handling your personal belongings, and they do most of the backbreaking physical labor so that you don’t have to.
 If you are happy with your movers and you want to tip them for their service (which let’s set this straight: it isn’t required, but is common practice!), there is no set rule.
-The acceptable average tip amount for local moves is 5% even though some say that for the amount of hours movers put in 10% or 15% are a standard.
-In any case make sure to equally divide the tip between the movers.
+The acceptable average tip amount for local moves is 10% even though some say that for the amount of hours movers put in, 15% or 20% is a standard.
+In any case, make sure to equally divide the tip between the movers.